LilianNgonadi/Healthcare-Functionality-Project--Xgboosting/README.md

 - Urban 1 and Ifo are the most common ward and LGA names, indicating concentrated healthcare facility locations, likely due to higher population or focused healthcare investments.
 - Lagos, Katsina, and Benue have the highest facility counts, aligning with population and administrative healthcare priorities.
 - Most healthcare facilities are "Primary Health Centers," underscoring primary care's centrality in the healthcare system, with fewer General and Specialist Hospitals.
-- The healthcare sector is predominantly privately owned, suggesting a significant private sector presence, supplemented by government and community facilities.
+- The healthcare sector is predominantly state owned, suggesting a significant state sector presence, supplemented by national agency and other facilities.

 ![categorical features](categoricalfeatures.png "Categorical features")